What are OKRs?

 So they are a framework and a way to design and install a mindset and culture designed to support corporate strategy and performance management.

-The next step in understanding what OKR is would be to clearly understand the concept of a strategy and what it should mean for an organisation and its company goals.
+The next step in understanding ‘what are OKRs’ is being able to clearly understand the concept of a strategy and what it should mean for an organisation and its company goals.

 Strategy is a term you hear all the time in business, but it is usually weakly understood especially OKR strategy.